steven3363/OpenLP-2.4-Custom-Stage-Views-/README.md

 # OpenLP-Custom-Stage-Views
-A collection of Custom Stage views
+A collection of Custom Stage views for OpenLP 2.4

 # Installation instructions